guicho271828/aaai-template/README.md

   * `make arxiv` is same as `make archive`, but it does not remove the style files.
     This feature is therefore useful when submitting the paper to Arxiv.

-* It also checks for the paper length limit and overful/underful hboxes, which may be useful in the last-limit optimization for overlength papers.
-  * Requirements: `pdftk`.

 # If you have enough space in your paper, please cite me

 ``` bibtex